azmir0218/pandas-challenge/README.md

 # pandas-challenge

 ## Heroes of Pymoli
-Congratulations!
-After a lot of hard work in the data wrangling mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+Analyze the data of Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+As a first task, we will generate a report that breaks down the game's purchasing data into meaningful insights.

 ## Objective
-Analyze the data of a fantasy game Heroes of Pymoli for an independent gaming company.
-Like many games this game is free-to-play but we will be analyzing optional items that players have purchased to enhance their playing experience.
-One of the tasks will be to  generate a report that breaks down the game's purchasing data into meaningful insight.

-Your final report should include each of the following:
+The final report should include each of the following:

 ### Player Count